bitextor/bitextor/docs/README.md

 profiling: true
 ```

-* `temp`: temporary directory where some files that will be only needed for a single job will be stored; if it is not defined it is set to the same directory as `transientDir`
+* `temp`: temporary directory where some files that will be only needed for a single job will be stored; if it is not defined it is set to the same directory as `transientDir`.
+* `wordTokenizers`: scripts for word-tokenization.
+If not defined, [Moses `tokenizer.perl`](https://github.com/moses-smt/mosesdecoder/blob/master/scripts/tokenizer/tokenizer.perl) through an efficient Python wrapper is used (which is recommended unless a language is not supported).
+These scripts must read from the standard input and write to the standard output.
+* `sentenceSplitters`: scripts for sentence splitting.
+If not defined, a Python port of [Moses `split-sentences.perl`](https://pypi.org/project/sentence-splitter/) will be used (which is recommended, even without language support, see `customNBPs` option).
+All the scripts must read from the standard input and write to the standard output.
+* `customNBPs`: provide a set of files with custom Non-Breaking Prefixes for the default sentence-splitter (Moses Python port).
+See their format by checking the [already existing files](https://github.com/berkmancenter/mediacloud-sentence-splitter/tree/develop/sentence_splitter/non_breaking_prefixes).
 * `morphologicalAnalysers`: scripts for morphological analysis (lemmatizer/stemmer).
 It will only be applied to specified languages, or all of them if `default` script is also provided.
-If specified, this analyser will be used for document alignment, as well as hunalign segment alignment
+If specified, this analyser will be used for document alignment, as well as hunalign segment alignment.
 * `reverseOutputPair`: changes pair direction in the output files from sentence alignment to the final Bitextor output.
-Is it useful if you want to align with a MT-based document aligner in the direction lang1->lang2 (e.g. lang1:es, lang2:en) but want output files in the opposite direction (en-es)
+Is it useful if you want to align with a MT-based document aligner in the direction lang1->lang2 (e.g. lang1:es, lang2:en) but want output files in the opposite direction (en-es).
-* `profiling`: use `/usr/bin/time` tool to obtain profiling information about each step
+* `profiling`: use `/usr/bin/time` tool to obtain profiling information about each step.

 ### Data Sources